Square Enix © Goodbye Kansas

 Table of Contents

-V-Ray lights are designed specifically to work with V-Ray and optimize its features.
+V-Ray lights are explicitly designed to work with V-Ray and optimize its features.
 V-Ray also provides shadow options for standard Maya lights and utilities to assist in the lighting process.

 Overview

 While you can use Maya standard lights with V-Ray, V-Ray includes a set of lights designed specifically for rendering with the V-Ray engine.
-As with standard Maya, they are created using the Lights tab on in the create menu.
+As with standard Maya, they are created using the Lights tab in the Create menu.
 Alternatively, they can be created using the V-Ray Shelf.

 • Area lights shine from a light source contained within a specified area or boundary.
 There are several types of Area lights.

-• A Sun light simulates the sun, creating a single bright light for daytime exterior and interior scenes.
+• Sunlight simulates the sun, creating a single bright light for daytime exterior and interior scenes.

 • Photometric lights use IES files to determine the shape of the light cone and light falloff.